bittorrent/libutp/README.md

 ## Building

 uTP has been known to build on Windows with MSVC and on linux and OS X with gcc.
+On Windows, use the MSVC project files (utp.sln, and friends).
+On other platforms, building the shared library is as simple as:

+    make

-We don't have a makefile yet to build static or shared libraries.
-Here's how you can build one of the examples, which will link in everything it needs from
+To build one of the examples, which will statically link in everything it needs from libutp:
-libutp:

     cd utp_test && make